Farzaneh Hall

 Website: https://rachel-schwartz.weebly.com/

 Rachel A. Schwartz is an Assistant Professor of International and Area Studies.
 Her research focuses on the legacies of armed conflict, statebuilding, corruption, and human rights in Central America.
-Her book, Undermining the State from Within: The Institutional Legacies of Civil War in Central America, will be published by Cambridge University Press in Spring 2023.
+Her book, Undermining the State from Within: The Institutional Legacies of Civil War in Central America, was published by Cambridge University Press in 2023.
+The book received the 2023 Donna Lee Van Cott Award for the best book on political institutions from the Latin American Studies Association (LASA).
 Her dissertation, on which the book is based, was awarded the 2020 Gabriel A. Almond Award for the best dissertation in comparative politics from the American Political Science Association (APSA).

 Prior to her graduate studies, Dr. Schwartz worked as a program associate at the Inter-American Dialogue, a think tank based in Washington, DC that specializes in Western Hemisphere affairs.
 While at the Dialogue, she coordinated programs on migration and citizen security in Central America and Mexico and Congressional outreach.
 Beyond academia, she routinely serves as a country conditions expert on behalf of Guatemalan and Nicaraguan asylum seekers fleeing violence and political persecution in their home countries.